eliasuran/mpuVim/README.md

 * The leader key is set to Space by default

-* By clicking the leader key and waiting
+* By clicking the leader key, after a bit a menu with possible commands will appear, use this to check for possible commands and key mappings for them.

 * You can access Telescope, a fuzzy finder for all files in your directory, by clicking leader + ff